vilashjagani/k8s_setup_ansible/README.md

                                 #################################

-create six VMs ( RAM: 8GB , disk: 100GB , VCPUs: 4) in your openstack tenant or you can use any provisioning tool to create them.
+create six VMs ( RAM: 8GB , disk: 100GB , VCPUs: 4) in your openstack tenant, you can use any provisioning tool to create them.

        Hostname              Internal-IP           Floating/Public-IP
        controller0           192.168.33.6          XX.XX.XX.YY